 OHSTAR is comprised entirely of volunteers, and relies entirely on donations to fund all their rescue activities.
 Your online donation today to OHS will help OHSTAR and the many other rescue activities supported by OHS.

 OHSTAR also accepts donations of rescue equipment, such as technical climbing gear.
 See the OHSTAR Wish List for items that are currently needed.

 All members serve on a voluntary basis and are required to complete the Oregon Humane Society’s Volunteer Training and Orientation.

 Although it is highly desirable that members have technical rescue training prior to joining OHSTAR, this is not required: OHSTAR will provide training as needed.
-OHSTAR accepts applications only in response to postings of open positions on the team—announcements of open positions will be made on this website and OHS social media.
+OHSTAR accepts applications year round from current/active OHS volunteers, and applicants are interviewed and brought onto the team in groups every 4 to 6 months.